RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check export metadata table into S3 object when REPORT_INFO table is not empty
 * Check export metadata table into S3 object when RULE_DISABLE table is not empty

+## `insights-results-aggregator-exporter/s3_export_with_limit.feature`

+* Check export empty tables into S3/Minio with record limit explicitly set
+* Check export from REPORT table into S3/Minio with record limit explicitly set
+* Check export from ADVISOR_RATINGS table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_RULE_TOGGLE table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_RULE_USER_FEEDBACK table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_USER_RULE_DISABLE_FEEDBACK table into S3/Minio with record limit explicitly set
+* Check export from RULE_HIT table into S3/Minio with record limit explicitly set
+* Check export from RECOMMENDATION table into S3/Minio with record limit explicitly set
+* Check export from MIGRATION_INFO table into S3/Minio with record limit explicitly set
+* Check export from ADVISOR_RATINGS table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_RULE_TOGGLE table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_RULE_USER_FEEDBACK table into S3/Minio with record limit explicitly set
+* Check export from CLUSTER_USER_RULE_DISABLE_FEEDBACK table into S3/Minio with record limit explicitly set
+* Check export from RULE_HIT table into S3/Minio with record limit explicitly set
+* Check export from RECOMMENDATION table into S3/Minio with record limit explicitly set
+* Check export from CONSUMER_ERROR table into S3/Minio with record limit explicitly set
+* Check export from REPORT_INFO table into S3/Minio with record limit explicitly set
+* Check export from RULE_DISABLE table into S3/Minio with record limit explicitly set

 ## `insights-results-aggregator-exporter/smoketests.feature`

 * Check if exporter application is available